Oregon Interfaith Hub/IPSI History

 In the sanctity of my soul, I offer this to be as true an account (though brief) of this powerful experience and the awareness brought to you through me… As I pass it outward, my task is done so I absolutely do not want or need credit.
 It is given to enlighten and empower anyone, anywhere as to how we can relate to each other, standing strong and steady from our various faith traditions in unity as we combat fear and its effects.
 This gift is offered with a purity of intent, because God is the True Beginnings, Power, Love and Light behind these Services and my life.”

-- Create a part-time paid staff which has never taken place in 20 years.
-All services in the past have been put together by volunteers.
-The two initial part-time staff members are an executive director and a service and event coordinator.
+During 2021, the leadership held several in-depth meetings to discern what was next for the Oregon Interfaith Hub.
+It was decided to create a very part-time paid staff which had never taken place in their 20 year history.
+All services and ongoing tasks in the past had been put together by volunteers.
+The two initial part-time staff members were hired: an executive director, Rev. Ed Conrad, and a service and event coordinator, Emily Farthing.